NOTE: This is for firmware version 0.31.

 Initial Setup

-If the controller is functioning normally, this has already been performed and you do not need to repeat the process.
+Do this if the controller has never been calibrated before, or if it has been flash nuked or hard reset.
+If the controller is functioning normally, this has already been performed and you do not need to repeat the full process.

 Activating the Analog Sticks - B